coderamen666/srd-v3.5-md/spells/spells-s.md

 Driving sleet blocks all sight (even darkvision) within it and causes the ground in the area to be icy.
 A creature can walk within or through the area of sleet at half normal speed with a DC 10 Balance check.
-Failure means it can't move in that round, while failure by 5 or more means it falls (see the Balance skill for details).
+Failure means it can’t move in that round, while failure by 5 or more means it falls (see the Balance skill for details).

 The sleet extinguishes torches and small fires.